tytydraco/yessleep/out/She_said_her_name_was_Death.md

 I threw up the first time when they told me she scoured a depression support forum looking for people on the edge of succumbing to mental illness, starting a conversation with them where she convinced them to choose for the end – even when and where.
 When they refused, she’d resort to other ways – blackmail, manipulation, and so on.
 And lastly, simple murder.

-Once she had her eyes on her victim, they were meant to die.
-Like Death.

-I threw up the second time when I realised I watched a man get murdered, and I did nothing to stop it.
+I threw up the second time when I realised I watched a man get killed, and I did nothing to stop it.

 I almost did a third time – after which they let me leave - when they kept asking me the same questions, knowing I couldn’t give them any more information simply because… I didn’t know anything.